json-api/json-api/_format/1.1/index.md

 satisfy the above requirement.

-If a server encounters a query parameter that does not follow the naming conventions above, and the server does not know how to process it as a query parameter from this specification, it **MUST** return `400 Bad Request`.
+If a server encounters a query parameter that does not follow the naming conventions above, or the server does not know how to process it as a query parameter from this specification, it **MUST** return `400 Bad Request`.

 > Note: By forbidding the use of query parameters that contain only the characters